 - The routing and monitoring of passengers and goods transportation

 Our co-operate strategy is our response to environmental opportunities, challenges and threats, consistent with our competence and resources.
 It makes clear the sort and purposes of business in which we find ourselves, and tries to position the business in the context of the future.
-Reasonable rationality has been exercised in arriving at the vision.

 To regulate and develop the road transport industry, including the registration and licensing of vehicles, the licensing of drivers, the prescription of routes for passengers and good transportation and for other matters connected with the foregoing.